Coloured568/JCMusic/README.md

 # Customization
 Simply just modify the colors in `config.txt`.
+And, drag and drop a gif called `animation.gif` in your `JCMusic.jar` directory to get a custom gif to show up!

 # Notes
 **Lots of things are subject to change considering this is still a beta**

-This was made in JDK 23, please install it if you plan on using/contirbuting this JCMusic!
+This was made in JDK 24, please install it if you plan on using/contirbuting this JCMusic!
 Alongside this certain features haven't been ported yet, such as themes and the legacy playlist format.
 MP3s are not supported yet.
 Supports: the `.wav ,.aif, .aiff, .au, .snd` audio formats.